victoriamwangi/Insurance-Website/README.md

 ## Installation

-The website is accessed using a user's preffered browser hence required no installation.
+The website is accessed using a user's preffered browser therefore requires no installation.

 ### Requirements